AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 ## The difference between Private and Public AdGuard DNS

-Here is a simple sum up of differences in available features between Public AdGuard DNS and Private AdGuard DNS servers.
+Here is a simple comparison of features available in Public AdGuard DNS and Private AdGuard DNS servers.

 | Public AdGuard DNS  | Private AdGuard DNS |
 | ----------- | ----------- |